gnudles/wav_io/README.md

 ## Usage

-examples may be found in `/example` folder.
+This example can be found in `/example` folder.

 ```dart